toshikisaitoh/EnumPermGraphs/README.md

 # Enumeration of permutation graphs

-Th programs are implementation of an algorithm which enumerates all permutation graphs up to isomorphism in [[1]](1).
+The programs are implementation of an algorithm which enumerates all permutation graphs up to isomorphism in [[1]](1).
 Our programs are written in C++. compiling the programs by `make` in the command line and, you get the execution file 'main.exe'.
 You run 'main.exe' with an integer as a command line argument, and then obtain a 'permX.dat' file.
 For example, if you type './main.exe 4' in the command line, you can obtain 'perm4.dat' file and a content of the file is as follows.
 ```
 ( 4 3 2 1 )
 ( 4 3 1 2 )